-According to the Census Bureau, 21 percent of married-couple households in the U.S. have at least one foreign-born spouse.
+According to the US Census Bureau, 21 percent of married-couple households in the United States have at least one foreign-born spouse.
 Are you set to join them in the near future?
 Did you fall for a beautiful girl in Tokyo or a gorgeous guy in Naples and you’re excited to take your friendship further?

 Now, how can you show your love that they mean the world to you?

-Get to know their culture and language of course!
+Get to know their culture and language, of course!
 A good place to start is learning how to say, “I love you.”
-Once you have learned the basics like “I love you” or “I am thinking of you”, you can surprise your sweetheart by using pet names in his or her language.
+Once you’ve learned basics like “I love you” or “I am thinking of you,” you can surprise your sweetheart by using pet names in his or her language.

-“Meu chuchu”, for example, is a very sweet way to express your love in Brazil.
-Chuchu is actually a squash-like vegetable served widely throughout Brazil and elsewhere across Latin America.
+“Meu chuchu,” for example, is a very sweet way to express your love in Brazil.
+The chuchu is actually a squash-like vegetable served widely throughout Brazil and elsewhere across Latin America.

-The Dutch love licorice: they eat the most licorice per capita of any people in the world.
-It is no surprise, then, that your Dutch girlfriend would love to be considered your “dropje” (licorice).
+The Dutch love licorice: They eat the most licorice per capita of any people in the world.
+It’s no surprise, then, that your Dutch girlfriend would love to be considered your “dropje” (licorice).

 Russians might love cherries, since they call their loved ones “vishenka” (cherry).
-It is often girls who choose an animal as a pet name for their boyfriend: how could you not love to hear yourself being called “orsacchiotto” (little bear) by an Italian, “spatz” (sparrow) by a German, or “myszka” (little mouse) by your Polish girlfriend?
+It’s often girls who choose an animal as a pet name for their boyfriend.
+How could you not love hearing yourself being called “orsacchiotto” (little bear) by an Italian, “spatz” (sparrow) by a German, or “myszka” (little mouse) by your Polish girlfriend?

-A beautiful pet name the Chinese use is “chen yu luo yan”.
-It means a woman with overwhelming beauty, who makes the fish sink and wild geese fall, based on an old Chinese anecdote.
+A beautiful pet name the Chinese use is “chen yu luo yan.”
+It’s based on an old Chinese anecdote and means a woman with overwhelming beauty, who makes the fish sink and wild geese fall.

-Last, but not least, the French would say “mon petit chou”, referring to a French patisserie called “chou à la crème” (a cream puff), thus, something sweet and delicious, like your love.
+Last but not least, the French would say “mon petit chou,” referring to a French pastry called “chou à la crème” (a cream puff)—thus, something sweet and delicious, like your love.